 Fortunately, the right strategies and tools can mitigate the risk of unknowingly violating Stark Laws and other CMS compliance requirements.
 Two of the most important variables to consider are fair market value and commercial reasonableness.

 Listen in and learn how you can keep your organization in compliance and out of the headlines.
-Click here to register for the live video session on February 9, 2023 or to receive a post-event recording.
+Click here to access a recording of our Healthcare Leaders Live Video Session, Preventing Unintentional Misuse of Medicare and Medicaid Funds.
 For more information, please contact Joseph Tomaino, CEO of Grassi Healthcare Advisors.